Terms of Service

 12.3 Termination for cause

 Either party may terminate immediately by written notice if the other party: (a) commits a material breach of these Terms and fails to remedy it within 14 days of written notice; (b) becomes insolvent, has a liquidator, receiver or administrator appointed, or commits an act of bankruptcy; or (c) ceases to carry on business.
 We may also terminate immediately on written notice if the Customer breaches clause 6.3, clause 6.4, clause 8 or clause 9 in a manner that is not capable of remedy.
+The Customer may terminate under this clause where a change under clause 2.4 or clause 7 materially and adversely reduces the core functionality of its Plan, in which case clause 2.4 (pro-rata refund) applies.

 12.4 Suspension